 Zuko is similarly handicapped by being unable to use any of his Firebending in his fight-to-a-draw against Jet in Book Two.
 Doing so would have exposed his identity, which, after an earlier incident in the season where he'd shown his firebending in a fight to defend a town and was then immediately thrown out of said town, caused him to hold back with Jet.

 Team Avatar tries to use this trope to their advantage, by attacking the Fire Nation during an eclipse, (which temporarily prevents firebenders using their powers,) with the intention of beating Fire Lord Ozai while he's powerless.
 Their plan doesn't work, because the Fire Nation had forewarning about it and prepared accordingly, and Azula manages to be a formidable opponent even without her firebending.
-However, it plays a big part in Zuko's managing to Call The Old Man Out, as he wouldn't stand a chance against Ozai in a firebending battle but is more than a match for him with his swords.
+However, it plays a big part in Zuko's Calling the Old Man Out as he wouldn't stand a chance against Ozai in a firebending battle but is more than a match for him with his swords.

 This applies to the main character of The Legend of Korra.
 In the first episode, she loses to the Metalbending Police (but since they were police, she held back and wasn't really trying).
 Later, she loses to some Equalist chi blockers.
 Korra had no idea they were chi blockers until after they defeated her, though, whereas they had trained to fight benders.
 Korra struggles inside the pro bending ring, but between being restricted to only waterbending and having limitations on how much she can bend at a time (it's complicated), that's to be expected, and she does still win quite often.
 In her first fight with Amon, Korra was badly outnumbered, and he got the drop on her anyway.
 When Tarlok defeats her, he uses a Story Breaker Power that, as far as Korra knows, is impossible for anyone to even have, and which nobody but Amon can counter at this point.
 When Amon takes her bending, he uses that same power.
 Luckily, Korra still manages to win quite a few fights when she isn't at a huge disadvantage.